IntelligentSensor/Sensor-PHM/README.md

 ### 生命周期管理
-1. For python verify code see [python生命周期](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/pythonVerifyCode). which file is saved in the `reg.py` file.
+1. For python verify code see [python生命周期](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/pythonVerifyCode). which file is saved in the `.py` file.
-2. For C Deployment code see [c生命周期](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/cDeploymentCode). which file is saved in the `BitmapDialog.cpp` file.
+2. For C Deployment code see [c生命周期](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/cDeploymentCode). which file is saved in the `.cpp` file.
 3. For html test report see [TestReport](https://github.com/intelligentph/PhRepository/tree/master/HealthManagement/TestReport). which file is saved in the `TestReport.html` file.

 ### 故障诊断
-1. For python verify code see [python故障](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/pythonVerifyCode). which file is saved in the `reg.py` file.
+1. For python verify code see [python故障](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/pythonVerifyCode). which file is saved in the `.py` file.
-2. For C Deployment code see [c故障](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/cDeploymentCode). which file is saved in the `BitmapDialog.cpp` file.
+2. For C Deployment code see [c故障](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/cDeploymentCode). which file is saved in the `.cpp` file.
 3. For html test report see [TestReport](https://github.com/intelligentph/PhRepository/tree/master/Prognostic/TestReport). which file is saved in the `TestReport.html` file.